Partner for Life with LifeROOTS!

 - Pooled income funds: These are charitable trusts that are established by nonprofit organizations.
 Donors contribute to the fund, the nonprofit invests the contributions, and it pays dividends to the donors during their lifetimes.
 The fund distributes the remaining assets to the designated charity or charities.

 Do you want to leave a legacy?
 Add a gift to us in your will.
-It’s simple — talk with your attorney and consider language such as:
+It’s simple – talk with your estate planning attorney in Sacramento and consider language such as:

 I give, devise and bequeath to the LifeROOTS Inc., a 501(c)(3) nonprofit corporation, located in Albuquerque, New Mexico, (describe dollar amount, property to be given or proportion of your residuary estate) for its general charitable purposes, subject to the approval of the Board of Directors.